"Happiness: a good bank account, a good cook, and a good digestion." -Jean-Jacques Rousseau

 To avoid most of these digestion problems, it's important to avoid some types of foods.
 Some of the major culprits of these digestive problems include

 - Caffeine: This is a major substance that helps to stimulate the bowel movement causing it to go too fast.
-These fast movements can cause stomach aches and painful diarrhoea.
+These fast movements can cause stomach aches and painful diarrhea.
 Caffeine and most energy drinks prevent the bowel from working in its natural way.

 - Processed Foods: These foods lack fiber and come with so much refined sugar.
 Since they are mostly refined, there often come with no or low fiber which is not good for the digestive system.